When you’re traveling or on a backcountry trip, finding clean and safe drinking water is a necessary challenge.

 UV water filters use Ultraviolet (UV) light to kill the little microorganisms that make us sick and toilet bound.

-A study published in Travel Medicine and Infectious Disease showed that when used correctly, these tiny gadgets kill 99.9% of bacteria.
+A study published in Travel Medicine and Infectious Disease showed that when used correctly, UV water purifiers can kill 99.9% of bacteria.

 For reference, this is the same if not slightly more effective than ceramic water filters.